 All supplied motors shall be high efficiency motors.
 The Contractor shall require special written permission from the Consultant to supply motors other than those specified in this Section.

-All motors must be suitable for VFD applications and must be rated for inverter duty conforming to Part 31 of NEMA MG 1-2016 [Consultant to confirm Part 31 is aligned with MG-1-2016].
+All motors must be suitable for VFD applications and must be rated for inverter duty conforming to Part 30 & 31 of NEMA MG 1 Section IV.

 Power Supply

 The motor shall be suitable for operation on a 600 V+10% three-phase, 60Hz system.
 It shall operate satisfactorily at full load with voltages 10% above and below the nameplate voltage.
 Nameplate voltage shall be 575 volts.